Azure/Mission-Critical-Online/docs/reference-implementation/OpProcedures-KeyRotation.md

 Management of secrets to access long-living global resources, however, are critical, notably the Cosmos DB API keys.
 If these expire it is likely that all stamps will be affected simultaneously and cause a complete outage of the application.

-AlwaysOn tested and documented the approach for how to rotate the keys for Cosmos DB without causing downtime and this is detailed below:
+Azure Mission-Critical tested and documented the approach for how to rotate the keys for Cosmos DB without causing downtime and this is detailed below:

 ## Cosmos DB Key Rotation Walkthrough